 The described situation probably sounds familiar.
 Nobody enjoys reinventing the wheel, especially when plenty of ‘wheels’ are already in your computer’s file system.
 And we agree.
 But ask yourself this: are you sure you sent a properly compiled document?

-Did you take a good look at the logo?
-Is the colour scheme and layout correct?
+Did you double-check the logo?
+Is the color scheme and layout correct?
 Are the standard texts up to date with company guidelines?
-At first glance, it probably all seemed OK.
-But remember that small changes in required style and tone of voice may not be noticeable So, it could be that the letter you wrote to your clients did not fully comply with the current company guidelines.
+Is the document in line with the current accessibility standards?
+At first glance, it probably all seemed OK, but remember that small changes in style and tone of voice are difficult to notice.
+So, it's possible that the letter you created did not fully comply with the current guidelines for the corporate identity.
 Could you have prevented that?
-Well, yes, you could've …
+Well, yes.
+How?
+Read on, and we'll explain.

 What is document template management?

 Document template management – it’s an impressive term, but what does it mean?
 It's something we get asked regularly.
 Document template management is the guarantee of communicating consistently and correctly.
 In one central system, you create and store your document templates.
 Everyone within the organization uses the same system; therefore, they always have access to the latest template versions.

 Optimalized version management: no messing around!

 Who is to say colleagues won’t mess around in the template itself?
 The beautiful thing about standardized work is that edits to the template itself can only be made by those authorized to do so.
 This means only they can edit corporate identity elements or standardized texts, for example.
 End users can personalize the document without accidentally changing the original template.
 We call this optimized version management.
 Personalizing templates always happens in the most recent versions.